 To lose weight by swimming or doing any other form of exercise, you must burn 3,500 calories more than the number your body requires to maintain your weight to lose one pound.
-Find out approximately how many calories you need to maintain your current weight by using a basal metabolic rate calculator such as the one available at the BMI Calculator website.
-Once you know how many calories you need to maintain your weight, you will know how long you will need to swim to burn enough calories to create the deficit you need.
+Find out approximately how many calories you need to maintain your current weight by using an online BMI calculator — or one provided by your fitness app online on your wearable.

 Casual swimming — the type you do when you're at the pool with your kids or hanging out at the lake — burns calories, but not as many as you'll burn if you get into a regular habit of swimming laps.

 Types of Strokes

-Even treading water can burn up to 820 calories, if done vigorously.
+Even treading water can burn up to 888 calories if done vigorously.
 While most people will not be able to do a butterfly stroke for an hour at a time, you can vary the strokes so you work a variety of muscles while swimming laps.
-A 180-lb. person can expect to lose approximately 1.5 pounds of excess weight if she swims each day.
+A 185-pound person can expect to lose approximately 1.5 pounds of excess weight a week if he swims each day.

-Swimming can stimulate appetite, as swimmers are more depleted of carbohydrates after exercising than people who cycle or run.
-You can eat a low-fat carbohydrate snack immediately after exercising to avoid having a huge appetite later, which can thwart your weight-loss efforts.
+Swimming can stimulate appetite, as swimmers are more depleted after exercising than people who cycle or run.
+You can eat a low-fat, light-carbohydrate snack immediately after exercising to avoid having a huge appetite later, which can thwart your weight-loss efforts.